Tomas Laurušas: Biography

 In 2021, he won the Heldur Valgmae Memorial with a score of 8/9.
 In August 2021, he finished third in the Riga Technical University Open "A" tournament.

+In 2023, in Kaunas he in third time won Lithuanian Chess Championship.
+In 2024, in Vilnius he in fourth time won Lithuanian Chess Championship.
+In August 2024, he finished third in the Riga Technical University Open "A" tournament.

 Laurušas has played for Lithuania in 2 Chess Olympiads: